25 Funny International Laws You’d Never Know Were Real

 Parents-to-be can only get so creative with their baby name brainstorming.
 Under Denmark’s Law on Personal Names, their final choice must come from a pre-approved list of 7,000 names.
 If they want to go with something more unique, they need to get government approval.

 Apparently, residents of Phnom Penh (the capital of Cambodia) can get crazy with their water guns.
 In 2001, Governor Chea Sophara banned the sale and import of all water guns to cut down on accidents and incidents of people maliciously using the toys.
 He worried their use could cause social unrest and disrupt security during the Khmer New Year.
+These things will probably be illegal in the next 50 years.

 Bike responsibly in Mexico